zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-cassandra/mysql-to-cassandra.md

 <copy>exit</copy>
 ````

+## **STEP 6**: GoldenGate Target Configuration

-**Step 9:** Now that the source side is setup, let us configure GG on the target side (for Cassandra).
+1. Now that the source side is setup, let us configure GG on the target side (for Cassandra).

-**Step 10:** In the GG for Hadoop session, you will need to modify the Cassandra properties by **removing the ‘---‘ prefixes** from the highlighted values:
+2. In the GG for Hadoop session, you will need to modify the Cassandra properties by **removing the ‘---‘ prefixes** from the highlighted values:

   ![](./images/f6.png " ")
   ![](./images/f7.png " ")